 - Cultural Extension with the following topics projecting pictures: arepas, Fortaleza de San Felipe & Monumento de los zapatos viejos and using videos: cumbia, vallenata, Tour of Cartagena

-- Strip Bingo – Students pick 5 vocab words from a list you give from chapter and write them vertically on a paper in English.
-The teacher reads sentences from book in Spanish that have those words.
-When a student hears a word that is listed in the top or bottom of paper, they get to rip it off.
+- Strip Bingo – Students pick 5 vocabulary words from a list you give from a chapter and write them vertically on a paper in English.
+The teacher reads sentences from the book in Spanish that have those words.
+When a student hears a word that is listed at the top or bottom of the paper, they get to rip it off.
 Just like Bingo the goal is to use all five.

 Chapter 9 – Fútbol